-Juniors and seniors are allowed two days for college visits prior to May 1 that are considered absence exemptions.
+Two days for college visits prior to May 1 are allowed during the junior and senior years.
+These absences do not negatively impact final exam exemptions.
 Upon return to campus, submit to the attendance clerk documentation on the official letterhead of the college or university within three days.
 Travel time to/from the college or university can be excused but can negatively affect your exemption from a final exam.
 The "three days per day absent" make-up work policy does not apply to college visits.
 If the student will be absent on the day that work is scheduled to be submitted, the student must submit the work prior to the absence or receive approval by the teacher for an alternate submission date.